You have no items in your shopping cart.

 - May improve Calcium absorption

 Calcium Ascorbate is Vitamin C (otherwise known as ascorbic acid) in a buffered condition.
 Vitamin C has a natural acidity which can be a little too much to handle for those that have gastrointestinal issues.
 This is why there is a buffered version, in which the ascorbic acid is reacted with Calcium in order to significantly reduce the acidity of the solution.
 Not only does this help to reduce the acidity, but it also allows the beneficial effects of Calcium to reach your body along with those of the Vitamin C.

 Health Benefits Provided By Calcium Ascorbate Buffered Vitamin C

-Calcium ascorbate buffered vitamin C is the product of combining vitamin C with calcium and those the beneficial effects of both substances come through in the end.
+Calcium Ascorbate buffered Vitamin C is the product of combining Vitamin C with Calcium, and thus the beneficial effects of both substances come through in the end.
 This works because the Calcium Ascorbate solution is separated in the stomach; the acid is separated from the calcium, yielding ascorbic acid and pure calcium respectively.
-In addition the ascorbic acid actually facilitates the process of calcium being absorbed into cells making the calcium that much more efficiently received.
-On top of that, ascorbic acid also assists in more efficient absorption of iron, and in providing the body with essential antioxidants to boost the performance of the immune system by neutralizing free radicals (molecules that damage healthy cells and come about as a byproduct of metabolizing food into energy) and stopping harmful reactions that take place in water dense parts of the body.
+In addition, the Ascorbic Acid actually facilitates the process of Calcium being absorbed into cells making the Calcium that much more efficiently received.
+On top of that, Ascorbic Acid also assists in more efficient absorption of iron, and in providing the body with essential antioxidants to boost the performance of the immune system.
+This is done by neutralizing free radicals (molecules that damage healthy cells and come about as a byproduct of metabolizing food into energy) and stopping harmful reactions that take place in water dense parts of the body.

-Vitamin C assists in producing collagen which is a protein that is necessary for providing flexibility to all sorts of bodily structures like muscles and sinews and blood vessels.
+Vitamin C assists in producing Collagen, which is a protein that is necessary for providing flexibility to all sorts of bodily structures like muscles, sinews and blood vessels.
 On top of that, it also keeps bone marrow, bones, cartilage, discs of the vertebrae, teeth, and skin all at healthy levels.
 In accelerating the production of Collagen, this means that Vitamin C is an essential part of the body’s healing process.
 Without Vitamin C it would be significantly more difficult for clots to form and thus, stifle blood from flowing excessively out of cuts and abrasions.